Rainbow Brite (1984 TV series)

 Rainbow Brite is an American animated series based on Hallmark's media franchise of the same name, that ran from 1984 to 1986.
-Produced by DIC Enterprises with animation provided by Japanese TMS Entertainment, the show began as a part of DIC's Kideo TV syndicated anthology package.
-In this series, Rainbow Brite uses her magical belt to protect the colors of Rainbowland from the bumbling Murky & Lurky.
+Produced by DIC Enterprises with animation provided by TMS Entertainment, the show began as a part of DIC's Kideo TV syndicated anthology package.
+In this series, Rainbow Brite uses her magical belt to protect the colors of Rainbowland from the bumbling Murky and Lurky.

 Premise

 Series

 A young girl named Wisp is brought to a dark, desolate land with the mission to bring color to this fictional world by locating the Sphere of Light.
 Along the way, she befriends a sprite named Twink and a talking horse named Starlite.
 She also finds a mysterious baby who turns out to be the key to her mission.
 With the help of her new friends, Wisp locates the legendary Color Belt and rescues the seven Color Kids, whom the King of Shadows had trapped.
 Using the Color Belt, Wisp defeats the King of Shadows, liberates the sprites, and brings color and beauty to the land, henceforth called Rainbow Land.
 Wisp is renamed Rainbow Brite by the Sphere of Light in recognition of her leadership role over the Color Kids.
 Together, Rainbow Brite and the Color Kids are responsible for managing all the colors in the universe.

 The Color Kids spread color across the universe from the Color Console inside the Color Castle.
 Each member of the Color Kids is responsible for a specific color on the visible spectrum.
 They each have a personal assistant sprite, and are in charge of several sprites that extract Color Crystals from nearby caves.
 These crystals are processed into Star Sprinkles, which are the essential components to brightening and coloring any object or place.
 Rainbow Brite and the Color Kids' mission is often complicated by Murky Dismal, his sidekick Lurky, and other villains.
 Brian, a boy from Earth, sometimes assists Rainbow Brite in her adventures.